-A systematic approach to logo design
+A systematic logo design process to design any logo

 So you have just finished talking to your client about the new brand they want you to create.
 As an example let’s say that your client is a stock broking firm called “Petra Capital” and they are looking for a clean and corporate logo design which will give their firm a professional look and feel.
-We’ll get started on designing their new logo using this systematic approach.
+We’ll get started on designing their new logo using this systematic logo design process.

 Do some research